-Pupils transferring to other schools/further education: to enable schools to maintain upto-date records on individual pupils, all pupil records should be forwarded to the new school within 15 days of transfer.
+Pupils transferring to other schools/further education: to enable schools to maintain up to date records on individual pupils, all pupil records should be forwarded to the new school within 15 days of transfer.
 At Trinity Fields we would hope that most transfers would be gradual and planned with input from our staff.
 However, on occasions family circumstances might necessitate hasty family moves and a pupil having to change schools.
 It is important that pupil records are sent on swiftly and that telephone communication between the new and previous class teachers takes place to enable basic information to be transferred at speed.

 Individual Education Programmes (IEPs): all pupils have an IEP which outlines the key targets for learning.
 In discussion with staff, parents and therapists we use the format of Appendix 2.
 IEPs are written by class teachers at the end of every half term, after liaison with therapy staff where appropriate.
-They are then monitored by the School Leadership Team before being issued to parent/carers during the first week of the half term.
+They are then monitored by the School Leadership Team before being shared with parent/carers during the first week of the half term.
 A termly parents' evening is also planned to discuss the IEP in more detail.
 IEPs run for a term.
-They are issued in October, February and May, with new annual aims developed following the Summer Term annual assessments.
+They are issued in October, February and May, with new annual aims developed following the Summer Term annual assessments, linking to information held within Statements of SEN and IDPs.

-Learning and skills plans: these are developed in partnership between Careers Wales and pupils; they are developed in conjunction with parents/carers, pupil and class teacher as part of the Annual Reviews from Year 9 upwards.
+Learning and skills plans: these are developed in partnership between Careers Wales and pupils; they are developed in conjunction with parents/carers, pupil and class teacher as part of the Person Centred Annual Reviews from Year 9 upwards.
 Further details will be found in the Transition Policy.

-Compulsory baseline assessments: all pupils of reception age must be assessed using the Foundation Phase Profile in the Autumn term, and results are collated and sent to the LA.
+Statutory baseline assessments: all pupils of reception age must be assessed using the Foundation Phase Profile in the Autumn term, and results are collated and sent to the LA.
 Copies of these results can be found in the Assessment Co-ordinator's File.